 One of the following History courses is required: ART:203, ART:204, HIS:131, HIS:132, HIS:151, HIS:152, HIS:214.

 One of the following diversity courses is required: ASL:131, ASL:161, ASL:241, ASL:271, CLS:150, FLS:141, FLS:142, FLS:242, FLS:282, HIS:214, HUM:108, HUM:170, LIT:186.

 Remaining Requirements: The remaining 20 semester hours will be accepted from arts and sciences electives designed and acceptable for transfer, with the understanding that up to 16 semester hours of career-technical credit could be applied.
 (See the Course Classification System guide.)

 While a variety of industries hire associate degree graduates, transferring to a four-year college or university will increase your earning potential and career options.

 Northeast Iowa Community College currently maintains formal transfer agreements with the institutions listed below.
 Students are encouraged to speak with their transfer college or university to verify that their planned courses at NICC will meet necessary requirements.
+If you will be transferring before completing a two-year Associate of Arts Degree (AA) degree, check out the Transfer in Iowa Reverse Credit Transfer Agreement before applying to your transfer institution.
 Learn more about transferring from NICC.

 - Central Methodist University